VQAssessment/DOVER/README.md

 ```
 Compared with all videos in the LIVE_VQC dataset:
--- the technical quality of video [./demo/17734.mp4] is better than 40% of videos, with normalized score 0.02.
+-- the technical quality of video [./demo/17734.mp4] is better than 43% of videos, with normalized score 0.10.
--- the aesthetic quality of video [./demo/17734.mp4] is better than 64% of videos, with normalized score 0.50.
+-- the aesthetic quality of video [./demo/17734.mp4] is better than 64% of videos, with normalized score 0.51.
 Compared with all videos in the KoNViD-1k dataset:
--- the technical quality of video [./demo/17734.mp4] is better than 72% of videos, with normalized score 0.70.
+-- the technical quality of video [./demo/17734.mp4] is better than 75% of videos, with normalized score 0.77.
--- the aesthetic quality of video [./demo/17734.mp4] is better than 91% of videos, with normalized score 1.20.
+-- the aesthetic quality of video [./demo/17734.mp4] is better than 91% of videos, with normalized score 1.21.
 Compared with all videos in the LSVQ_Test dataset:
--- the technical quality of video [./demo/17734.mp4] is better than 67% of videos, with normalized score 0.52.
+-- the technical quality of video [./demo/17734.mp4] is better than 69% of videos, with normalized score 0.59.
--- the aesthetic quality of video [./demo/17734.mp4] is better than 78% of videos, with normalized score 0.84.
+-- the aesthetic quality of video [./demo/17734.mp4] is better than 79% of videos, with normalized score 0.85.
 Compared with all videos in the LSVQ_1080P dataset:
--- the technical quality of video [./demo/17734.mp4] is better than 50% of videos, with normalized score 0.18.
+-- the technical quality of video [./demo/17734.mp4] is better than 53% of videos, with normalized score 0.25.
--- the aesthetic quality of video [./demo/17734.mp4] is better than 54% of videos, with normalized score 0.24.
+-- the aesthetic quality of video [./demo/17734.mp4] is better than 54% of videos, with normalized score 0.25.
+Compared with all videos in the YouTube_UGC dataset:
+-- the technical quality of video [./demo/17734.mp4] is better than 71% of videos, with normalized score 0.65.
+-- the aesthetic quality of video [./demo/17734.mp4] is better than 80% of videos, with normalized score 0.86.
 ```